thekakamask/Bookshelf/README.md

    - 🔄 **Real-time status management**:

-      - 🟩 **In progress** Use a ViewModel to handle API responses and manage UI state.
+      - ✅ **Done** Use a ViewModel to handle API responses and manage UI state.
       - ✅ **Done** Implement StateFlow for reactive updates.

    - 🚀 Performance and responsiveness: